Dorshir/Ex2/README.md

-# OOP_Ex2
+# Ex2_OOP
 # Ex2_1

-In this section of the assigment we work with Threads,ThreadPoll,Regular case(only main Thread).
+In this section of the assignment we work with Threads,ThreadPool and Regular case(only main Thread).

-In each way of the above we will check how it collab with massive task as Files I/O , and calculate the time took to execute the task.
+In each way of the above we will check how it collab with massive task as Files I/O, and calculate the time taken to execute the task.

 ## Working with files
-Function ``createTextFiles(int n,int seed,int bound)`` will generate n files which will be filled with random num of lines. the line : "Hello World".
+Function ``createTextFiles(int n,int seed,int bound)`` will generate n files which will be filled with a random number of lines with the string: "Hello World".
 This function return String array of files name.

 ### Regular case:
-Function : ``getNumOfLines(String[] fileNames)``
+Function: ``getNumOfLines(String[] fileNames)``

-In this function using only the main Thread , we go through each file one by one and add his num of lines to a total counter.
+In this function we are using only the main Thread.
+We go through each file one by one, count his lines and add his number of lines to a total counter.

 ### Thread case:
 Function: ``getNumOfLinesThreads(String[] fileNames)``

-In this function we read line numbers by using a thread for each file we read the files simultaneously.
+In this function we count the lines by using a new thread for each file.
+We read the files simultaneously.

-In order to do that we create Inner class 'LinesThread' which have a variable of ``lines`` that maintain for each file the amount of lines.
+In order to do that we create Inner class 'LinesThread' which have a variable of ``lines`` that maintain for each file the amount of lines it contains.

-Each file will get a thread by jvm , the thread will update the amount of ``lines`` and after he finish we will add the amount of lines he read to total counter.
+Each file will get a new thread by jvm, the thread will update the amount of ``lines`` and after he finish we will add the amount of lines he read to the total counter.

 ### ThreadPool case:
-Function :``getNumOfLinesThreadPool(String[] fileNames)``
+Function: ``getNumOfLinesThreadPool(String[] fileNames)``

-In this function we create threadPool using ExecutorService which responsible for creating threads that fullfil our task - reading lines from files.
+In this function we create a Thread-Pool using ExecutorService which responsible for creating threads that fullfil our task - reading and counting lines from files.

-In this function we read line numbers by injecting for each thread an synchronous task - ``callable`` type - this task will return us the amount of lines in each file.
+In this function we read line numbers by injecting for each thread a synchronous task - ``callable`` type - this task will return us the amount of lines in each file.

-Using ``SafeCounter`` an atomic integer we can insure the threads will be synchronized bettwen themselves who change the line counter , and only one thread at a time.
+Using ``SafeCounter`` holding an atomic integer, we can insure the threads will be synchronized between themselves who is updating the total line counter, only one thread at a time.
-By using ``setValue`` of ``SafeCounter`` we add the amount of each file lines to the total.
+By using ``setValue`` of ``SafeCounter`` we add the amount of each file lines to the total counter.

 ## Time Conclusions:
 For each case we check times and compare one case to another.

-By overall looking we can see ThreadPool is winning , than Threads case and at last is the regular case.
+By overall looking we can see Thread-Pool is winning, then Threads case and at last the regular case.

-*note*: we use around 1000 files and 500 lines in average to liken to heavy tasks.
+*note*: We use around 1000 files and 500 lines in average to liken to heavy tasks.

 This photo will reinforce our findings:

 ![WhatsApp Image 2023-01-11 at 19 16 55](https://user-images.githubusercontent.com/118991774/211874454-61e3e7ec-0c30-44d5-8907-061ef39088d2.jpeg)

-This result is match our expectations for those reasons :
+This result is match our expectations for those reasons:
-- ThreadsPool and Threads case both using multiple execution paths and therfore there are much faster than regular case
+- Thread-Pool and Threads case both using multiple execution paths and therfore there are much faster than regular case
-- ThreadsPool is faster than regular threads beacuse regular thread's life span shoter in compare to ThreadsPool.
+- Thread-Pool is faster than regular threads beacuse regular thread's life span shoter in compare to Thread-Pool.
-ThreadPool is reusing threads that have already been created instead of creating new ones as made at regular threads case , which is expensive process.
+- Thread-Pool is reusing threads that have already been created instead of creating new ones as made at regular threads case, which is expensive process.
-- threadpools often have mechanisms in place to manage and schedule the execution of tasks, which can also contribute to increased performance.
+- Thread-Pool often have mechanisms in place to manage and schedule the execution of tasks, which can also contribute to increased performance.

 ### UML diagram :